iFork/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 }
 ```

-**NB** at this point <i>you can assume that there are always three items</i>, so there is no need to go through the arrays using loops.
+**NB** at this point *you can assume that there are always three items*, so there is no need to go through the arrays using loops.
 We will come back to the topic of rendering components based on items in arrays with a more thorough exploration in the [next part of the course](../part2).

-However, do not pass different objects as separate props from the <i>App</i> component to the components <i>Content</i> and <i>Total</i>.
+However, do not pass different objects as separate props from the *App* component to the components *Content* and *Total*.
 Instead, pass them directly as an array:

 ```js
 const App = () => {